 The results determined that many of the participants, after the eight-week-period, showed less abdominal pain.
 Better still, at least 14 participants found themselves entirely free of any abdominal pain associated with IBS.

 Reduced Risk of Type II Diabetes

-One 2006 Japanese Study demonstrated that people who consumed up to 6 cups of any Green Tea variety a day were 33% less likely to develop Type II Diabetes.
+One 2006 Japanese study demonstrated that participants who consumed up to 6 cups of any Green Tea variety a day had a 33% lower risk of developing type-2 diabetes.

 Types of Gunpowder Tea

 The Kent and Sussex Tea and Coffee Company stock six types of Gunpowder Tea, as well as, of course, Moroccan Mint Tea!
 Each one is as delicious as the last, though they all have their own unique qualities.
 Which one suits you best?

 This is our “house” Gunpowder Green Tea, boasting unmistakably traditional flavours and aromas.
 Best-suited to those who like to keep things simple.

 It originates from the Zhejiang province, the home of Gunpowder Tea, and makes for an excellent introduction into the world of these remarkable brews.